West Chester University of Pennsylvania School Images

 Admissions

 The admissions office evaluates applications on a rolling basis.
 Prospective students must submit an online application, a modest fee, a personal statement, a high school transcript with high school counselor form, and official SAT or ACT scores.
-Applicants should have a combined SAT of 1020 or high, a GPA of 3.0 or better in college preparatory curriculum, and should graduate in the top 40% of their class.
+Applicants should have a combined SAT of 1020 or higher, a GPA of 3.0 or better in college preparatory curriculum, and should graduate in the top 40% of their class.
 The average admitted student has a high school GPA of 3.45, a combined SAT or 1078, and ranks in the top 31% of his or her class.
 Students are also expected to have studied 4 years of English, 3 years of math, 3 years of science, 3 years of social studies, and some foreign language.

 Further Requirements by Department